drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ## Data cleaning

-EEG signal processing was carried out in python using the `mne-python` module.[@mnepython]  Raw EEG traces were manually inspected and annotated for bad channels, and for spans of time with gross movement artifacts.
+EEG signal processing was carried out in python using the `mne-python` module [@mnepython].
+Raw EEG traces were manually inspected and annotated for bad channels, and for spans of time with gross movement artifacts.
 For a given subject, 0 to 3 channels were marked “bad” and excluded from further processing.
 Subsequently, a blink detection algorithm was applied to the